 Face masks are running out again but this time, it’s not caused by the haze.
 The outbreak of the mysterious new coronavirus that originated in the central city of Wuhan in China has gripped the world.
 Many health advisories are now recommending the use of face masks for those at risk.

-Officially known at the 2019 novel coronavirus (scientific name 2019-nCoV), it is practically a new virus with no available vaccine or medicine yet.
+Officially known as Covid-19 (scientific name 2019-nCoV), it is practically a new virus with no available vaccine or medicine yet.

 How does this outbreak affect us in Malaysia and what steps can we take to prevent infection?

 The only way is to be prepared with accurate information and be on the guard against fake news that can cause unnecessary panic.

 [UPDATED 16/03/2020] There are now 553 confirmed cases of people diagnosed with the infection in Malaysia, of which 42 patients have successfully recovered and have been discharged.

 Following is the roundup on the latest cases in Malaysia provided by the Malaysian Health Ministry (MoH) [updated 16/03/2020]:

 MoH has a Crisis Preparedness and Response Centre (CPRC) that can be reached at its hotline: 03 – 8881 0200.

 The public can also go to a Virtual Health Advisory set up by DoctorOnCall in collaboration with MoH which is solely for Covid-19 consultations.
 The portal, which is open seven days a week between 8.30am and 5pm, can be accessed from mobile phones, tablets, laptops and personal computers.

 What you can do to keep safe